Sadam452/CS5253-Lab/Lab IV/README.md

 - **Socket Programming:** Java socket programming is used to establish communication between the client and server over the network.

-- **DES Encryption:** The communication between the client and server is encrypted using the DES algorithm to ensure confidentiality.
+- **AES Encryption:** The communication between the client and server is encrypted using the AES algorithm to ensure confidentiality.

 ## Files:

 - **Client.java:** Contains the Java code for the client application.
 It establishes a connection with the server, sends an encrypted message, and receives the response.

 - **Server.java:** Contains the Java code for the server application.
-It listens for incoming connections from clients, receives the encrypted message, decrypts it using DES, and sends back the response.
+It listens for incoming connections from clients, receives the encrypted message, decrypts it using AES, and sends back the response.

 ## Usage: